 - Implement at least 4 extensions for each campaign/ad group.
-At the time of each auction, your ad unit will be assembled with the most appealing extensions.
+Ad extensions make your ads more engaging and allow you to show helpful information about your business.
 More eligible extensions give your ads more opportunity to meet users’ specific needs.

 Successful marketers need to deliver the right messaging for the right moment.
 Better creative messages improve ad relevance and drive more qualified clicks from your Search ads.

-In this Search ads guide for Google Ads, you’ll learn how to create compelling ads as people search on Google.com.
+In this Search ads guide for Google Ads, you’ll learn how to create compelling responsive search ads as people search on Google.com.

 1. Write compelling, genuine ad copy

 - Craft messaging that focuses on user benefits.

 Why: Users respond to ads that speak to their needs.

 - Tie your headline and description line’s messaging to your keywords.